 B. Client sentenced to start jail within seven days.

 McLeod County Jail Huber/Work Release inmates will be allowed to work 55 hours per work week while participating in the Huber/Work Release Program.
 The 55 hours excludes travel time to and from the place of employment.

 Transportation must be verified.
 The license plate, driver's license number, a copy of the insurance policy card, and the car make and model must be provided to the Program Coordinator.

-Click here for Work Release Application Rules.
+Click here for Work Release Application Rules and Form.